p2etools/gu-decks-assistant/README.md

 - [ ] Handle error when sometimes the decks did not load successfully (due to API problems)
 - [ ] Center event/crash logging
 - [ ] Handle new users (see file data.txt), due to cost problem thus I am not using database at the moment
-- [ ] Mac OS support (I do not have a lot of time this moment)
+- [ ] Supported MacOS (I do not have a lot of time this moment)
 - [ ] For some cards like `Deuteria, Manashard Mage` it will add another cards to player's deck

 ## How to install the app:
+- Make sure you are using Windows, version 10 will be better, not sure for another versions
 - Go to the [release page](https://github.com/p2etools/gu-decks-assistant/releases), download and install the latest build (.exe)
 - The app is using auto updater so you will always have the latest update

-## Demo video:
+## Demo videos:
 - Comming soon

-## Technology:
+## Technologies:
 - Electron
 - GuDecks and Gods Unchained API
-- Handle realtime communication between render/main process
+- Handle realtime communication between render and main process
 - <del>Handle reading and parse large log files</del>
 - Jquery (not so crazy or scary)
 - I wish I could add more :)